Steve Jackson (footballer): Personal life

+Stephen Simeon Jackson was born on 29 March 1890 in Birmingham to William and Charlotte (nee Butler).
+He was married.on December 25, 1909 in Winson Green, Warwickshire to Edith Wright.
+They had four children William (born 1910), Stephen (born 1911), Annie (born 1913) and Violet (born 1914).

-Jackson was married.
-In September 1914, a month after the outbreak of the First World War, he enlisted as a sergeant in the South Staffordshire Regiment.
+He enlisted as a sergeant in the South Staffordshire Regiment.
 Jackson served at Gallipoli and was wounded, being transferred to France upon his recovery.
 In April 1917, he was awarded the Military Medal for conduct displayed during fighting at Bullecourt.
 Jackson was later appointed as an acting company sergeant major and was awarded the Distinguished Conduct Medal for conduct during a trench raid at Bullecourt.

 Jackson was killed in action on 26 October 1917 during his battalion's attack on a fortification southwest of Gheluvelt, Belgium.
 He is buried at Perth (China Wall) Cemetery.